Good Fibrations through the Modal Prism: Homotopy Quotients are -Fibrations.

-\section{Homotopy Quotients are $\esh$-Fibrations.}
+\section{Homotopy Quotients are $\shape$-Fibrations.}

 In this section, we show that the quotient map $X \to X \sslash G$ from a type $X$ to the homotopy quotient $X \sslash G$ of $X$ by an action of the $\infty$-group $G$ is a fibration whenever $G$ is crisp.
 If the action is crisp and transitive, then for any crisp point $x :: X$, the map $G \to X$ given by acting on $x$ is a fibration as well.
+We will then give two more examples of $\shape$-fibrations.

 Before we prove these things, we should review the definition of $\infty$-group and $\infty$-group action.
 These notions can be found in \cite{HigherGroups}, which develops the basic theory of $\infty$-groups and proves a stabilization theorem about them.